openxrlab/xrmocap/docs/en/tools/mmdeploy.md

 ```

 ### Run
-Remember to change path of mmdeply.
+Remember to change the path of mmdeploy.
 ```
 # mmdet
 mkdir ./weight/mmdet_faster_rcnn/